 A diamond is a product of nature.
 When a diamond forms deep underground, it never forms perfectly; there are always flaws because it is a natural product of the earth.
-The industry term for these flaws is inclusions (probably because our customers don’t like hearing the word “flaws!”).
+The industry term for these flaws is inclusions.

-For us, clarity is a high jump bar – our philosophy is that as long as the diamond has no inclusions that bother your naked eye, you are over the bar, and it’s a waste of money to buy a stone with gemologically perfect clarity.
+Our philosophy is that as long as the diamond has no inclusions that bother your naked eye, you’ve reached a good level of clarity, and it’s a waste of money to buy a stone with gemologically perfect clarity.

-This is why it’s so hard to buy diamonds online – you can’t see what you’re evaluating.
+This is why it’s so hard to buy diamonds online; you simply can’t see what you’re evaluating.

 Of the 4 C’s of diamonds, carat weight can be the easiest to explain.
-The carat weight of a stone is a direct indicator of its size; the more a diamond weighs, the larger it will be.
+The carat weight of a stone is a direct indicator of its size.
+That is, the more a diamond weighs, the larger it will be.
 Of course, the price of a diamond will increase as the carat weight increases.
-It’s important to understand it’s not a linear price increase: a 5-carat diamond won’t cost five times more than a 1-carat diamond; it could cost 100 times as much or more.
-When you’re shopping for a diamond you need to think about the curve of size versus price and think about where you want to be so you can stay in your budget while you trade off the other C’s.
+It’s important to understand it’s not a linear price increase: a 5-carat diamond won’t cost five times more than a 1-carat diamond.
+It could, in fact, cost 100 times as much or more.
+When you’re shopping for a diamond you need to think about the curve of size versus price.
+Also factor in the other 4 C’s.
+That way, you won’t bust your budget.